 The Company maintains the L. B. Foster Company Voluntary Investment Plan, a salary reduction Plan qualifying under Section 401(k) of the Internal Revenue Code, covering all salaried employees with over one (1) year of service.
 Eligible employees may contribute up to 15% (10% maximum on a pre-tax basis) of their compensation to the Plan, and the Company is required to contribute 1% of the employee's compensation plus \$.50 for each \$1.00 contributed by the employee, subject to a maximum of from 4% to 6% of their compensation.
 Based upon the Company's financial performance against predetermined criteria, the Company may be required to contribute up to an additional \$.50 for each \$1.00 so contributed.
 The Company also may make additional discretionary contributions to the Plan.
-Company contributions vest upon completion of five (5) years of service.
-The Company's contributions for 1994 to the Voluntary Investment Plan for Messrs.
+Company's contributions for 1995 to the Voluntary Investment Plan for Messrs.
 Dean, Foster, Frenz, Hasselbusch and Nejes are included in the Summary Compensation Table.
 The Company also maintains a Supplemental Executive Retirement Plan under which executive officers may accrue benefits which approximate the benefits which the executives cannot receive under the Voluntary Investment Plan because of Internal Revenue Code limitations.